axiomatic7group/axiomatic7group/README.md

 * **The Governance Layer (Synapse)**: Synapse brings all your data and systems into one platform, ensuring that AI agents, much like your employees, operate with granular User-Security Level Attribution, preventing "Shadow AI" and unauthorized data access.
 * **The Semantic Layer(Synapse)**: The interface between unstructured data and structured execution, ensuring the AI understands your business logic that it has access to, as intuitively as a human hire.
 * **The Action Layer (Cadence)**: A rhythmic, repeatable orchestrator.
 Cadence manages task dependency logic, allowing for Surgical Correction—if a 20-step process fails at step 12, you fix the task, not the entire workflow.
-* **The Reasoning Layer (Daemon)**: A secure "brain" that manages the logic split between local privacy and API power while maintaining organizational memory.
+* **The Reasoning Layer (Daemon)**: A secure and private AI that users can chat with, that doubles as a "second-brain" that manages and organizes the logic split between local privacy and API power while maintaining organizational memory.
 Designed to optimize for privacy and performance while minimizing token costs.

 ## Key Product Features

 **Deterministic Task Onboarding**
-We don't "prompt" agents; we onboard workers.
-Ax Lab converts intuitive business processes into autonomous, task-level building blocks. **If a process is documented, it is automatable with 100% auditability.**
+We don't "prompt" agents; we onboard worker-assitants.
+Ax Lab helps your employees convert their most intuitive business processes into autonomous, task-level building blocks. **If a process is documented, it is automatable with 100% auditability.**

 **Hierarchical Permissioning (Fail-to-Human)**
 AI shouldn't have "God Mode."